Missed reporting foreign assets on your ITR?

 Investment Proofs

-Any investment-related information of the individual that is not given in Form 16 is required as evidence for the same.
+Any individual’s investment-related information that is not given in Form 16 is required as evidence.

 Meaning of Double Tax Avoidance Agreement (DTAA)